Sevis666/portfolio/README.md

 `- section
 </pre>

-## Post information file
+### data/section/subsection/postname.xml

-The post info should have the same name as the post, with .xml extension instead of .md, and this is how it should look like :
+The post info should have the same name as the post, with .xml extension instead of .md, and have the following organisation :

 <pre>
 post :